Skip to main content

 Log in to C-support

-Yes, there is always a waiting time, this can vary.
+Yes, there is always a short waiting time; this can vary.
 Check this page for the current waiting times.

-You can register with C-support if you still have complaints three months or more after your corona infection.
-These complaints vary greatly.
-Some people are mainly tired or cannot concentrate well.
-But physical complaints such as headaches, muscle pain, joint pain and shortness of breath are also common.
+You can register with C-support if you still have symptoms three months or longer after your coronavirus infection or vaccination.
+These symptoms vary widely.
+Some people are mainly tired or have difficulty concentrating.
+But physical complaints such as headaches, muscle pain, joint pain, and shortness of breath are also common.
 Or mental complaints such as anxiety and depression.
-We also see problems at work, for example because people have to return to work too quickly.
-Or precisely because they have been ill for a year or more and are therefore also getting into financial trouble.
-We look at all the consequences of the complaints you have.
+We also see problems at work, for example because people have to return to work too soon.
+Or precisely because they have been ill for a year or longer and are consequently facing financial difficulties.
+We look at all the consequences of the symptoms you are experiencing.
 And what is needed to improve your situation.

-Yes, you can always register with C-support if you still have complaints three months or more after your corona infection.
+Yes, you can always register with C-support if you still have symptoms three months or longer after your coronavirus infection or coronavirus vaccination.

-No, you do not pay any costs for the help you receive from C-support.
-Does your aftercare advisor advise you physiotherapy or other treatments?
-Always contact your health insurer.
-They can tell you more about the reimbursements you receive for certain care.
+No, you do not pay any costs for the assistance you receive from C-support.
+If your aftercare advisor recommends occupational therapy, physiotherapy, or other treatments, always contact your health insurer.
+They can tell you more about the reimbursements you receive for specific care.

 Online file Solvio